And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 What do you think the birth rate of Muslims in Europe is and in Great Britain versus Europeans and the British?

-It's a little uh it's it's it's it's I think it is two or three to one uh plus you count the immigration.
+It's a little, I think it is two or three to one.

-The uh the arithmetic is pretty simple.
+The arithmetic is pretty simple.

-And then this, this from the New York Times today, uh the number of immigrants living in American households rose sixteen percent over the last five years, fueled by uh largely recent arrivals from Mexico.
+The number of immigrants living in American households rose 16% over the last five years, fueled by largely recent arrivals from Mexico.

-This, according to fresh data released by the Census Bureau, and increasingly immigrants are bypassing the traditional gateway states like California and New York and settling directly in parts of the country that until recently saw little such activity, regions like the upper Midwest, New England, and the Rocky Mountain states.
+This, according to fresh data released by the Census Bureau, increasingly, immigrants are bypassing the traditional gateway states like California and New York and settling directly in parts of the country that until recently saw little such activity, regions like the upper Midwest, New England, and the Rocky Mountain states.

-Uh it's an incredible number.
+It's an incredible number.

 What is the percentage?

-Good afternoon, Russ.
+Good afternoon, Rush.

 How are you doing?

-Yeah, I'm just great, sir.
+I'm just great, sir.

 Thank you.